Boeing, Airbus face new threat: low jet sales

 But if each airline expects 6.3 percent growth and buys planes accordingly, they quickly create an oversupply of seats.
 While that’s good for travelers, who will pay lower fares as airlines battle on price, it spells trouble for airlines.

-Middle Eastern carriers, leasing companies and many other airlines have been ordering jets to meet demand, said Adam Pilarski, a senior vice president and economist at Avitas, a consulting company near Washington.
+Middle Eastern carriers, leasing companies and many other airlines have been ordering jets to meet demand, said Adam Pilarski, a senior vice president and economist at Avitas, a consulting company near Washington D.C.

 “But they forgot to tell all the other airlines to stop buying because they’ll be carrying their traffic,” Pilarski said.

-Other Middle Eastern carriers such as Qatar Airways and Etihad Airways are ordering jets to serve the same market.
+Other Middle East carriers such as Qatar Airways and Etihad Airways are ordering jets to serve the same market.

 Airlines typically put a token amount down when they place an order and pay the bulk on delivery.
 The large production backlogs at Boeing and Airbus mean airlines must wait years to receive the planes.
 In that time, interest rates are likely to rise, increasing the overall cost.